elarabyelaidy19/AppAcademy/Ruby/OOP/oop.md

  * **rescue**
  * **ensure** there is must run code if there is exception or not
  * **retry** repeat the bgine block from beginning until an operation complete succefully
+ * implicit begin blocks
+ * you can add an error message so the user knowa what wnt wrong
+ * there are exceptions class in ruby

+# Decomposition into objects
+ * breaking complex problems into classes or functions